-In \cite{B-S-V1}, the authors considered 2D flows with $O(1)$ vorticity that are perturbations of purely azimuthal waves, i.e. $u(r,\theta,t)=r\tilde{u}(\theta,t)$ in polar coordinates, and in \cite{B-S-V2}, they considered general 3D flows.
-In both papers, the authors constructed an open set of smooth initial data without vacuum with $O(1)$ amplitude and minimum slope or gradient equal to $-\epsilon^{-1}$ for $\epsilon>0$ sufficiently small for which the solutions of the Euler equation form an asymptotically self-similar shock within time $O(\epsilon)$ at a single point.
-The solutions are of $O(1)$ vorticity and uniformly H\"older continuous with exponent $1/3$ up to the blowup time.
-The blowup profile is a cusp with $\mathcal{C}^\frac{1}{3}$ regularity.

-In both papers, the procedure is first rewriting the systems into perturbed Burgers-type equations by several changes of variables, then performing modulated self-similar transformations, and then proving global stability in self-similar time, of a smooth blowup profile.
-Moreover, the solutions are asymptotically close to the stable stationary solutions of the self-similar Burgers equation in 1D (the azimuthal symmetry in \cite{B-S-V1} reduces the dimension by 1) and 3D respectively.
-The proof is based on the modulated self-similar blowup technique, which was developed by Merle and Raphael in \cite{Merle}, \cite{Merle-Raphael} for the nonlinear Shr\"odinger equation, and Merle and Zaag in \cite{Merle-Zaag} for the nonlinear heat equation.
-This technique is useful to describe the formation of singularities for many equations, including \cite{Collot-Ghoul-Masmoudi} for Burgers equation with transverse viscosity, which is the first paper to use self-similar analysis to study singularity formation on a modified Burgers equation, and \cite{Elgindi}, \cite{Elgindi-Ghoul-Masmoudi} for 3D incompressible Euler equation with axisymmetry.
+\begin{remark}[The difficulties and a way to overcome them] Our work is inspired by that of Buckmaster, Shkoller and Vicol \cite{B-S-V1}, \cite{B-S-V2} on shock formation for isentropic compressible Euler equations.
+Their proofs are based on the modulated self-similar blowup technique, which was developed by Merle and Raphael in \cite{Merle}, \cite{Merle-Raphael} for the nonlinear Schr\"odinger equation, and Merle and Zaag in \cite{Merle-Zaag} for the nonlinear heat equation.
+This technique is useful to describe the formation of singularities for many equations, including \cite{Collot-Ghoul-Masmoudi} for Burgers equation with transverse viscosity, which is the first paper to use self-similar analysis to study singularity formation on a modified Burgers equation, and \cite{Elgindi}, \cite{Elgindi-Ghoul-Masmoudi} for 3D incompressible Euler equation with axis-symmetry, and many others.